 - This event has passed.

-COVID 19 has brought us to a new moment of reckoning and possibility.
+About NHPA’s bi-weekly Zoom Peace & Justice Conversation Series: 2020’s upheavals brought us to a new moment of reckoning and possibility.
 How do we want to live in the world?
 What do we value?
 How can we make the changes we’ve been yearning for?
 NH Peace Action has been engaged in working for change for decades.
-We’d like to take this moment to bring you into some conversations about issues and options for the future.
-Our new online abilities make it possible to come together across the state more easily to connect, learn and work for peace and justice.
-This bi-weekly Zoom series hosted by NHPA members will offer different topics of discussion for each session.
-Be part of the conversation!
+We’d like to bring you into these conversations about issues and options for the future.
+Join us!